-This is not an exhaustive list.
-In other words, this ecosystem captures learning where it happens (including your existing LMS) and adds progress to employees’ learner records for tracking, performance management, and record-keeping.
+This ecosystem captures learning where it happens (including your existing LMS) and adds progress to employees’ learner records for tracking, performance management, and record-keeping.

-Three words come to mind when I think of a healthy learning ecosystem: “fast,” “frictionless,” and “friendly.”
+Three elements of learning come to mind when we think of a healthy learning ecosystem: “fast,” “frictionless,” and “friendly.”

 Here are various definitions from others in the L&D field: